-One case of Q-fever in a human was reported.
-The infection had been contracted abroad.
+Two cases of Q-fever in humans were reported, and in both cases the infection had been contracted abroad.

-At the Norwegian Veterinary Institute, blood samples from a total of 118 cattle and 117 alpaca were tested serologically for C. burnetii, and all samples were negative.
+At the Norwegian Veterinary Institute, blood samples from a total of 171 cattle and 3 alpaca were tested serologically for C. burnetii, and all samples were negative.
 For further information see the Appendix.